mjbetti/erna-grex/README.md

 The repository is broken down into the following sub-folders:
 * ```grex_model_training```: Contains scripts used to train the initial models of genetically regulated enhancer RNA (eRNA) expression (GReX) (**subfigure a**)
+* ```hic_processing```: Contains scripts used to identify enhancer-enhancer and enhancer-gene contacts in K562 and astrocytes of the cerebellum
 * ```contact_frequency_model_training```: Contains Jupyter notebooks used to train and evaluate the models of 3D contact frequency (**subfigure b**):
   * ```sklearn_regressions.ipynb```: Fitting linear and non-linear regression models of contact frequency
   * ```cerebellum_mse_biovu_erna_regression_contacts_pytorch.ipynb```: MLP training using eRNA and canonical gene GReX in BioVU for cerebellum (using R2 as the selection metric)